MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/graph-connector-agent.md

 2. Open **App Registration** from the navigation pane and go to the appropriate App.
 Under **Manage**, select **Certificates and secrets**.

 3. Select **New Client secret** and select an expiry period for the secret.
-Copy the generated secret and save it because it will not be shown again.
+Copy the generated secret and save it because it is not shown again.

 4. Use this Client secret and the application ID to configure the agent.
 Alphanumeric characters are accepted.
 You can't use blank spaces in the **Name** field of the agent.